-- To acquaint students with the rights and responsibilities of members of the Emory community; and - To introduce policies that apply to them as members of the academic community at Emory University.
+- To acquaint students with the rights and responsibilities of members of the Emory community; - To introduce policies that apply to them as members of the academic community at Emory University.

 As members of the LGS and University community, all students are expected to commit to standards of courtesy, integrity, and professional responsibility.
 Students assume individual responsibility for their conduct and their violations of the requirements of the Student Conduct Code.
 Continuation as a student is conditional upon compliance with these requirements.
 This Code does not purport to catalog every action that would be considered unacceptable behavior and, thus, a violation of the Conduct Code.
 Instead, it attempts to exemplify conduct that would almost certainly consider a violation.
 Further, this Code describes in detail the operation of the conduct procedures within the LGS.
+LGS school administration may act outside the protocols listed herein in order to take necessary, protective action to ensure that members of the Emory community are not subject to imminent harm.